SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/google-workspace-source.md

 To create service account credentials, follow the steps below:
 1. Navigate to the [Google Console service account](https://console.cloud.google.com/projectselector2/iam-admin/serviceaccounts?pli=1&supportedpurview=project) page.
-1. Login with your credentials.
+1. Log in with your credentials.
 1. Create a new project or select from the existing projects.<br/> <img src={useBaseUrl('img/send-data/workspace-setup1.png')} alt="workspace-setup1.png" width="600" />
 1. Enable **Admin SDK API** to have an administrator access.
 To locate this setting, you can search for **Admin SDK** in the search bar.
 Then select the **Enable** button.<br/> <img src={useBaseUrl('img/send-data/workspace-setup2.png')} alt="workspace-setup2.png" width="500" />
 1. You will be redirected to the Admin dashboard page.
 Select the **Credentials** option from the left navigation. <br/> <img src={useBaseUrl('img/send-data/select-credentials.png')} alt="select-credentials.png" width="700" />